maxpichev/Wazuh-SIEM-lab---Windows-endpoint-Sysmon-Attomic-Red-Team-Detection-rules/README.md

 scheduled task persistence

-ATR helped validate each rule in realistic scenarios.
+ATR helps validate each rule in realistic attacker scenarios.

-## Goal of This Lab ##
+🎯 Goal of This Lab

 To build a clear understanding of:

-how real attacker activity looks at the event level
+what attacker activity looks like at the event level

 how detection rules are constructed